LunarLogic/lunar-station/README.markdown

 vendor sites.

 On OSX Homebrew is installed first and most of above packages are then installed with brew.
-Packages not available in Homebrew are installed from DMG files downloaded from vendor sites.
+Packages not available from Homebrew are installed from DMG files downloaded from vendor sites.

 # Requirements